newrelic-experimental/nr-account-migration/README.md

-mobile         | Pass this flag to list Mobile entities securecreds    | Pass this flag to list Synthetic secure credential entities synthetics     | Pass this flag to list Synthetic monitor entities
+mobile         | Pass this flag to list Mobile entities securecreds    | Pass this flag to list Synthetic secure credential entities synthetics     | Pass this flag to list Synthetic monitor entities workload       | Pass this flag to list Workloads

 ####  12) python3 deletemonitors.py